 Minimum Qualifications/Education & Experience:

-Equivalent to the completion of the twelfth (12th) grade supplemented by college-level accounting or related courses at a regionally accredited college and one (1) full-time equivalent year of administrative, cashiering, accounting, or customer service experience, preferably within a higher education setting.
+Equivalent to the completion of the twelfth (12th) grade supplemented by college-level accounting or related courses at a regionally accredited college and one (1) year of administrative, cashiering, accounting, or customer service experience, preferably within a higher education setting.

 License(s) & Other Requirements:

 Incumbents work in an office environment with moderate noise levels, controlled temperature conditions, and no direct exposure to hazardous physical substances.
 Incumbents may interact with upset staff and/or public and private representatives in interpreting and enforcing departmental policies and procedures.

 Must possess mobility to work in a standard office setting and use standard office equipment, including a computer; vision to read printed materials and a computer screen; and hearing and speech to

 communicate in person and over the telephone.
 This is primarily a sedentary office classification although standing in and walking between work areas may be required.
 Finger dexterity is needed to

 access, enter, and retrieve data using a computer keyboard or calculator and to operate standard office equipment.
 Incumbents in this classification occasionally bend, stoop, kneel, reach, push, and pull drawers open and closed to retrieve and file information.
 Incumbents must possess the ability to lift, carry, push, and pull materials and objects up to 20 pounds.

 Official offers of employment are made by Mt.
 San Antonio College Human Resources and are made contingent upon Board approval.
 It is also required that a final offer of employment will only be made after the candidate has successfully been live-scanned and clearance for employment is authorized by Human Resources.
 Costs for live-scan services shall be borne by the candidate.